 - 1. A temporary advisor, assigned by the department upon entering the graduate program, will advise the entering graduate student until a research advisor is chosen. - 2.
 Each student must choose a research advisor during the first semester in residence, subject to mutual agreement among the student, advisor, and department.
-Prior to selecting an advisor, the student is encouraged to meet with as many faculty members as possible.
-The selected area does not need to reflect the area of interest stated on the student's application for admission. - Each student, except those who have an approved Early Advisor Selection, will complete a series of rotations in research groups during the first semester in residence.
+Prior to selecting an advisor, the student is encouraged to meet with faculty members and their research groups as appropriate to the student's research interest.
+The student must meet a minimum of five faculty members and collect their signatures.
+The student's selected subdiscipline area does not need to reflect the area of interest stated on the student's application for admission. - Each student, except those who have an approved Early Advisor Selection, will complete a series of rotations in research groups during the first semester in residence.
 These are assigned by the department based upon preferences indicated by the student. - 4.
 Additional details for research advisor selection will be announced before and during the first semester of graduate study.